These pages are for all staff working directly with children and families in an early years provision.

 - NEW!
 All of the learning and development and assessment EYFS disapplications have now been removed, meaning providers will need to reinstate the EYFS for these areas from 26 September 2020.
 Read more.

-- NEW!
-Following the new 'rule of six', the government has confirmed people will still be able to meet in groups of more than six for registered childcare (including wraparound care), youth groups and activities, and other children's groups.
+- Following the new 'rule of six', the government has confirmed people will still be able to meet in groups of more than six for registered childcare (including wraparound care), youth groups and activities, and other children's groups.
 The guidance is here (see sections 2.10 and 2.15).

 The COVID-19 outbreak is an ever-evolving situation.
 This information will be updated regularly as things change.